akka/akka-quickstart-scala.g8/docs/src/main/paradox/define-actors.md

 * _Messages should be immutable_, since they are shared between different threads.

-* It is a good practice to put an actor's associated messages in its bject.
+* It is a good practice to put an actor's associated messages in its object.
 This makes it easier to understand what type of messages the actor expects and handles.

 * It is a good practice obtain an actor's initial behavior in the object's apply method